-Sweet, juicy Georgia peaches have hit our nearby produce stand, so to appease the masses, I whipped up a Classic Peach Pie.
+Sweet, juicy Georgia peaches have hit our nearby produce stand, so to appease the masses, I whipped up a Classic Peach Pie with a Lattice Crust.

 A Lattice Crust for the Win

 I love weaving a lattice crust over a fruit pie.
 Each little space reveals the fruit and bubbled up juices and it’s actually easier, for me, than topping a pie with a solid top crust.
 I’m pretty adept at tearing those or slashing unattractive steam vents.
 There are those who don’t bother with the actual plaiting process, but I like the presentation created by going over and under with each strip of dough.

 I’ve referenced Elise Bauer’s tutorial on Simply Recipes before, so pop over to her blog if you’re interested in giving it a try.
 Of course, you’re welcome to use a traditional solid pastry top, and even a store bought crust if you prefer.
 I hope you’ll take advantage of the glorious fresh peaches available and treat someone you love to a tasty classic peach pie.

 - Farm Fresh Gazpacho by An Appealing Plan

 - Gazpacho Shooters with Avocado and Corn Salsa by The Wimpy Vegetarian